At least 2 dead after tornadoes touch down in central US

 “Some increase in storm coverage is likely through the overnight hours,” one of its advisories said.

 The Oklahoma-based forecast center said 45 million people from Texas to Ohio faced some risk of bad weather.
-The highest threat level in effect, warning of a “moderate risk” for severe weather, covered the area from the southwest Missouri into Indiana.
+The highest threat level in effect, warning of a “moderate risk” for severe weather, covered the area from southwestern Missouri into Indiana.

 Photos posted on social media showed basketball fans on the floor in the school’s designated safe area.